-THE NEW YORK PASS is an electronic Card that allows access to 80+ of New York’s Best Attractions, Including all the Top rated Attractions in New York.
-When Purchasing a card you pick the number of days you want to use the card for and then you can see as many of the 80+ attractions that you would like Within that period.
-Its a pretty good deal and if you can cram in lots of attractions its astonishing value.
+THE NEW YORK PASS is a Digital Pass that allows access to 100+ of New York’s Best Attractions, Including all the Top-rated Attractions in New York.
+When Purchasing a pass you pick the number of days you want to use the pass for, and then you can see as many of the 100+ attractions that you would like within that period.
+It’s a pretty good deal and if you can cram in lots of attractions it’s astonishing value.

 How Much does THE NEW YORK PASS Cost: